Are you starting to see unsightly varicose veins now that you’re pregnant?

 Are They Dangerous?

-Why It’s Serious:
+Why It’s Serious

 Many cases of deep vein thrombosis are caused by too much sitting or from an injury.
+Having severe varicose veins can increase the chance of developing a deep vein blood clot.

 Another potential complication of varicose veins is how much they can bleed.

 With varicose veins, if you were to cut your leg and nick the vein, it could result in a bloody mess.
-While any vein will bleed when nicked, varicose veins are full of pressure so they could bleed more than a regular vein would.
+While any vein will bleed when nicked, varicose veins are full of pressure, so they could bleed more than a regular vein would.

 Will They Go Away After I Give Birth?